SyntaxBreaker/image-hosting/README.md

-# Image-hosting
+# Image Hosting
-> A no-frills image hosting that allows you to share images with other people
+A no-frills image hosting that allows you to share images with other people

 ## Table of Contents
 * [Technologies Used](#technologies-used)